tofaramususa/prometheus-grafana-observability-stack/README.md

 # Prometheus-Grafana Observability Stack

-A production-ready, containerized observability stack featuring Prometheus, Grafana, Traefik, and OpenTelemetry Collector.
+A production-ready, containerized observability stack template, derived from a live setup, featuring Prometheus, Grafana, Traefik, and OpenTelemetry Collector.
 This stack provides comprehensive monitoring, metrics collection, visualization, and distributed tracing capabilities with enterprise-grade security and performance optimizations.

 ## 🏗️ Architecture